lavishay-technion/ansible_shallow/00_intro/README.md

 - Fell in love with AS-400 unix system at IDF.
 - 5 times tried to finish degree in computer science field
     - Between each semester, I tried to take IT course at various places.
-        - Yes, one of them was A+.
+        -  A+.
-        - Yes, one of them was Cisco.
+        -  Cisco CCNA.
-        - Yes, one of them was RedHat course.
+        -  RedHat RHCSA.
-        - Yes, one of them was LPIC1 and Shell scripting.
+        -  LPIC1 and Shell scripting.
-        - No, others i learned alone.
+        -  Other stuff I've learned alone.
-        - No, not maintaining debian packages any more.

 ---

 # About Me (cont.)